 An adversary proceeding is a separate lawsuit filed within your bankruptcy case.
 An adversary proceeding is typically filed to determine whether a debt is dis-chargeable in a bankruptcy filing or not.

 Arrears are the amount that you are behind on payments on a secured loan.
-Arrears payments can be added into your Chapter 13 plan to be caught up throughout the length of your Chapter 13.
+Thus, arrears payments can be added into your Chapter 13 plan to be caught up throughout the length of your Chapter 13.

 Chapter 7 Bankruptcy in Mesa